magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/modify-site-footer/index.md

 When modifying any storefront component from the default Venia storefront, follow these basic steps:

 1. Identify the component you want to update and its render chain
-1. Make a copy of the target component and the components in its render chain
+1. Make a copy of the target component and the components in its render chain in your project
 1. Update dependencies in your project to use the new copies

 ## Identify the target component

-The first step in modifying anything on the Venia storefront is to identify the component whose content you want to modify.
+The first step in modifying anything in the Venia storefront is to identify the component whose content you want to modify.

 ### Using React DevTools